mhofherr/TaskPaperManager/README.rst

 Tasks flagged as *@maybe* will be copied to a file named *maybe.txt* in the same directory as the TaskPaper file.
 Tasks flagged as *@done* will be copied to a file named *archive.txt* (same directory).
-Each run of the the script will make a copy of the existing TaskPaper file to the subdirectory *backup* before making any modifications.
-The files maybe.txt and archive.txt and the backup-directory must exist before running the script.
+Optionally (with -b on the command line) a backup of the current tasklist will be made to the backup-directory (named "backup" in the local directory of the task file).
+The backup-directory must exist before running the script.

 Regular script starts
 ---------------------

 TPM is intended to be run once every 24 hours (e.g. by using cron).
-I run it on my server on my server once every day at 05:00 am in the morning, where my TaskPaper file is available on a mounted dropbox folder.
+I run it on my server once every day at 05:00 am in the morning, where my TaskPaper file is available on a mounted dropbox folder.

 Sending email
 -------------